Igor Sysoev: Rambler and Apache modules

-There not only he was a system administrator, but also resumed coding in his spare time, adapting several Apache modules.
+There not only did he work as a system administrator, but also resumed coding in his spare time, adapting several Apache modules.

 In fall of 2001 he conceived an idea to code a more lightweight and performant web server than Apache.
-With enough experience in the latter both as an administrator and a coder he made many principles of his own program similar, while the code itself was original from the start.
+With enough experience as an administrator and a coder, he made many principles of his program similar, while the code itself was original from the start.
 This work commenced around 2002.

 Nginx

-The development of Nginx started in 2002 after Igor had been administering the Rambler servers for two years, which had been running Apache, but those lacked scaling capability beyond 1000 users on a single server.
+The development of Nginx started in 2002 after Igor had been administering the Rambler servers, which had been running Apache, for two years, but those lacked scaling capability beyond 1000 users on a single server.
 Increasing the number of servers could help, but initiated the problems of its own, and Igor conceived an idea to do scaling inside a server, increasing the number of possible connections.
 At first the idea was driven by mere technical curiosity, until after about two years he was offered to try it on Zvuki.ru web library of music.

 Among the first customers were Zvuki.ru, Estonia dating service Rate.ee and Russian dating service Mamba.ru.
 There were zero promotion efforts, as Igor didn't have the ability or desire to do that in addition.

 He continued posting program updates on his own website, and the users picked up support for it with documentation and help.
 A user from Austria started translating it to English, which led to first English-speaking users in 2006.

 In 2007 Igor was surprised to see the statistics at Netcraft, placing Nginx at 4% of all web servers, with many customers residing in China.

 Igor recalls the principal difference with the popular Apache server - the ability to work with multiple users in a single running process, saving memory and CPU resources.